tenable/terrascan/docs/getting-started.md

 **Note**: This command includes a few extra options to enable Terrascan has access to the current directory when it is run.

 ## Scanning with Terrascan

-By default Terrascan scans all supported cloud providers on Terraform HCL files.
-Terrascan can be used in two ways:

-- Docker
-- Interactive or using CLI

-### Example of a scan using Docker

-tbd

 ### Example of interactive scan or using CLI